 We invest a lot of time in understanding and responding to the needs of the metro’s older adults, and for good reason: By 2030, ARC expects one in four Atlantans to be over the age of 60, and a few years ago, Forbes named us one of the country’s fastest-aging cities.
 Planning that supports the needs of older adults today and into the future creates communities that better support people of all ages and abilities.

 Previously, we took a look at poverty among those age 65 and older and showed that generally it’s been on a steady decrease since 1990.
 This post considers where our older residents live and and how they feel about life in the metro.

 Where do our residents age 65+ live?

-in ARC’s 20-county area, 11 percent of residents are age 65 and older.
-From the county level perspective, Spalding ranks No. 1 for the most older residents, with nearly 17 percent of its population age 65 and older.
+In ARC’s 20-county area, 11 percent of residents are age 65 and older.
+From the county-level perspective, Spalding and Fayette come in at the top for the most older residents, with both having nearly 17 percent of their population age 65 and older.
 Clayton County sees the fewest, with just over 8 percent of its population age 65 or older.
 The Census tract with the highest estimated rate of older residents is Fulton County Census tract 95.01, in North Atlanta, where about 36 percent of residents are age 65 and older.

 The map below shows the percent of residents age 65+ by county and tract.
 With all maps in the blog, you can zoom in or out using your mouse or the + or – signs in the upper left of the map, or find your own location or address.
 Use the swipe bar to get an idea of how the rate of older residents varies at the tract level within counties.
 You can click on any county or tract to learn more about the age distribution in that area.
 You can also minimize the legend using the arrow symbols if you want more space to see the map.